eggnaut/da-vinci/docs/README.md

 ```python
 from davinci import data
 ```
-- When calling the function `generateList()`, this is what it would look like:
+- If I wanted to use the `generateList()` function, this is what it would look like:
 ```python
 data.generateList(...)
 ```